lich-uct/molpher-lib/doc/source/usage/tutorial.rst

         [
             (x.getSMILES(), x.getDistToTarget())
             for x in tree.leaves
-        ], key=lambda x : x[1]
+        ], key=lambda item : item[1]
         )
     )

+    # get the number of generations after
+    print(tree.generation_count)

+    # check if a path was found
+    print(tree.path_found)

-    print(tree.generation_count) # get the number of generations print(tree.path_found) # check if a path was found tree.prune() # run the pruning operation on the updated tree
+    # run the pruning operation on the updated tree
+    tree.prune()

 Output:

 ..  code-block:: none

-    [('COC(=O)C1C2CCC(CC1OC(=O)C1C=CC=C1)N2C', 0.5), ('COC(=O)C1C2CCC(CC1OC(=O)C1=CC=C(N)C=C1)N2C', 0.7068965517241379), ('COC(=O)CC1CCC(CCOC(=O)C2=CC=CC=C2)N1C', 0.7142857142857143)]
+    [('COC(=O)C1C2CCC(CC1OCC1=CC=CC=C1)N2C', 0.5), ('COC(=O)CC1CCC(CCOC(=O)C2=CC=CC=C2)N1C', 0.7142857142857143), ('CCOC(=O)C1C2CCC(CC1OC(=O)C1=CC=CC=C1)N2C', 0.7704918032786885)]
     1
     False

-We can see that after extending the tree, our selected morphs (see :numref:`filtering-morphs`) have become the new leaves and that the
+We can see that after extending the tree, the selected morphs (see :numref:`filtering-morphs`) had become the new leaves and that the
-`morph generation` counter `generation_count` was set to one.
-We could now repeat this process and have Molpher iteratively explore further in `chemical space`.
-We can also read the `path_found` member at every iteration to check for the presence of the `target molecule` in the tree and terminate the process, if a path is found.
+:term:`morph generation` counter (`generation_count`) was set to one.

-Because a tree generated in this way grows exponentially, a pruning strategy is needed in order to keep the number of explored putative paths to a minimum by discarding those that are not getting any closer to the `target molecule`.
+Because a tree generated in this way grows exponentially, a pruning strategy is needed in order to keep the number of explored putative paths to a minimum by discarding those that are not getting any closer to the :term:`target molecule`.

-We call the molecule that have not generated any morphs closer to the target than itself a *non-producing molecule*.
-The number of generations to wait before removing the descendents of a `non-producing molecule` from the tree is given by the `non_producing_survive` parameter.
+We call the molecule that have not generated any morphs closer to the target than itself a :term:`non-producing molecule` and we can set the number of generations to wait before removing its descendents with the `non_producing_survive` parameter.

 Tree pruning can be requested anytime by calling the `prune()` method.
 In our example, the method didn't prune any paths, because the `non_producing_survive` parameter is set to 2 generations in this particular instance.

 ..  seealso:: In addition to the `non_producing_survive` parameter, there is the `max_morphs_total` parameter,
-        which imposes a restriction on the maximum number of descendents of one `non-producing molecule`.
+        which imposes a restriction on the maximum number of descendents of one :term:`non-producing molecule`.
 If the number of descendents reaches this threshold, the molecule is removed along with the descendents.

+..  hint:: We could now repeat the process of generating, filtering, extending and pruning
+        and have Molpher iteratively explore further in :term:`chemical space`.
+We could also read the `path_found` member at every iteration to check for the presence of the :term:`target molecule` in the tree and terminate the process, if a it is present.
+This would give us one complete implementation of a chemical space exploration algorithm.

+Now we know everything that is needed to implement a chemical space exploration algorithm with the *Molpher-lib* library.
+In the following sections, we describe more advanced topics and introduce some built-in features of the library that can help to make some more complex tasks (such as tree serialization) easier.

 ..  _operations:

 Tree Operations
 ---------------

-We call every action that is performed on an `exploration tree` a *tree operation*.
+We call every action that is performed on an :term:`exploration tree` a *tree operation*.
-This concept is represented in the library as the :class:`molpher.core.operations.TreeOperation` abstract class.
+This concept is represented in the library with the :class:`~molpher.core.operations.TreeOperation` abstract class and it becomes useful when we run into a situation where we need to build several exploration trees at once, want to reuse some existing code or store some interim results of an ongoing exploration.

-This class becomes useful, for example, when we run into a situation where we need to build several exploration trees at once.
-In such case we might want to apply the same set of operations to every tree in the set.
-Moreover, this abstraction allows us to implement our own tree operations and reuse code easily.
-We can run any operation on a given tree simply by supplying it to the `runOperation()` method of the `ExplorationTree` class.
-The example below shows how to implement the same exploration algorithm as demonstrated in the preceding sections:
+We can run any operation on a tree simply by supplying it to the `runOperation()` method of the :py:class:`~molpher.swig_wrappers.core.ExplorationTree` class.
+Here is how to implement the same workflow as in the preceding sections using operations:

 ..  code-block:: python
     :caption: Using operations to implement simple chemical space exploration.
-    :emphasize-lines: 3,31
+    :emphasize-lines: 3-23,31
     :name: operations-example
     :linenos: